 Encouragement and praise is so important.
 Jokes about "wailing cats" or "putting it out of its misery" can be really off-putting.
 Parents and friends are often surprised at how playing improves after only a few weeks.

-Check and sign their practice diary every week to find out what your son or daughter should be working on.
+Check and sign their practice diary every week to find out what your child should be working on.

-If you have little knowledge of music or playing an instrument then you can ask their instrumental teacher for help via the practice diary, or you can contact Thurrock Music Services.
+If you have little knowledge of music or playing an instrument, you can ask their instrumental teacher for help via the practice diary, or you can contact Thurrock Music Services.

 : 01375 413 681

-How long each practice session should last will depend on three things:
+How long each practice session should last will depend on 3 things:

 - your child's age